blackat/blackat.github.io/_drafts/2018-05-21-angular-6-elements.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">PR for basic Shadow DOM v1 support in Angular - should make Elements more flexible, as you can now use &lt;slot&gt; elements to do basic content projection. <a href="https://t.co/SBwNBQmwwe">https://t.co/SBwNBQmwwe</a></p>&mdash; Rob Wormald (@robwormald) <a href="https://twitter.com/robwormald/status/1013121891941269504?ref_src=twsrc%5Etfw">June 30, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-- are self-bootstrapping;

-- host an _Angular Component_ inside a _Custom Element_;

- Therefore using host stuff too much not only couples your app to a specific environment (browser), you're also limited to those specific methods and property.

- So for communication between components, use Input and Output, and use Host stuff only when you're developing a directive which more often than not is tied to a specific implementation anyways.

 ## Angular Elements: where to use